Nursing at Jefferson Hospital

 At Jefferson Hospital we welcome both new and experienced nurses who want to become a part of our team.
 You’ll be able to advance your professional knowledge while providing compassionate care.
 Our nurses enjoy an education-rich environment where you are able to learn new techniques while saving lives.

-They also develop leadership skills through various unit-based and global lean teams and governance councils.
-They participate in decision making to help improve patient outcomes and experiences.
+Our nurses also develop leadership skills through various unit-based hospital governance councils.
+You use principles of operational excellence to identify problems to improve patient outcomes and experiences.

-Behavior Health Division: Inpatient adult behavioral health, electroconvulsive therapy, intensive outpatient (IOP) and two adult outpatient counseling programs.
-A child and adolescent outpatient program is in development.
+Behavioral Health Division: Inpatient adult behavioral health, electroconvulsive therapy, intensive outpatient (IOP), and two adult outpatient counseling programs.
+A child and adolescent outpatient program is in development

-Wound Care Division: 2 outpatient wound care centers including HBO.
+Wound Care Division: Two outpatient wound care centers including HBO